SlightQuartz/Idle-Adenture-Plugin/README.md

 09.06.2018 Update
 Welcome to help me to update the plugin
 **Known Issue:**
-1. Colorful Passive Skill
+1.Colorful Passive Skill
 I haven't forged it, so I do not understand how it works.
-~~2.
-Poison Damage is not included
+~~2.Poison Damage is not included
 I don't have class can deal poison damage~~
-~~3.
-Reliate Damage is not included~~
+~~3.Reliate Damage is not included~~
-4. "Rest" time is not calculated.
+4."Rest" time is not calculated.